gwenknight/gwenknight.github.io/_pages/my_grants.md

 ### Modeling Infectious Diseases in Healthcare Network (MIND-Healthcare)

-**Aim 1** To investigate similarities and differences in interventions for carbapenem resistance control between the UK and USA.

-**Aim 2** To develop new models of carbapenem resistance spread
+#### Aims: To investigate similarities and differences in interventions for carbapenem resistance control between the UK and USA and to develop new models of carbapenem resistance spread

 **Funder** CDC through the [MIND-Healthcare Network](https://www.cdc.gov/hai/research/MIND-Healthcare.html)